bkamapantula/bkamapantula.github.io/_posts/2020-05-16-google-mobility.md

 }
 ```

+## Key data aspects
-Numbers represent the rate of change of activity on 10th March 2020 against the baseline day's activity.
+- Numbers represent the rate of change of activity on 10th March 2020 against the baseline day's activity.
+- Except Residential activity all activity is measured as change in number of visitors.
+- Residential activity is measured by the duration of time spent at homes.

 <div id="vis"></div>
 <script src="https://vega.github.io/vega/vega.min.js"></script>